CellProfiler/RFC/1-UIFix.md

 **Summary**

-Fix the ability to move around in TestMode
+Add the ability to assess pipeline's current module and move to a different module in TestMode

 **Background and rationale**